 Am I allowed to come and give blood despite social distancing?

 Yes.
-Travelling to donate is permitted because it helps meet the medical needs of vulnerable people.
-Hospitals need our blood supply now and in the coming weeks more than ever.
+Travelling to donate is allowed because it helps meet the medical needs of vulnerable people.

 Can I donate if I think I've had coronavirus?

 You should confirm your situation before coming to donate.

 Yes.
 We have introduced several changes to give donors confidence about hygiene and social distancing.

 Do I have to wear a face mask?